Essential Oils Make and Take Guide with DIY Recipe Ideas

 Step 4: Teaching Class

 Keep things simple!
-Cater your information and your blending project to the experience level of your students.
+Tailor your information and your blending project to your students' experience level.
 Create a sense of community within your class and get your students sharing their ideas and asking questions.
 An icebreaker before the start of the class can be a great way to create this community.

-Encourage guests to smell the different essential oil aromas throughout the class, get people to engage with the oils, find out what scents they like, ask them questions, and talk about essential oil experiences and benefits they have enjoyed.
-You want to have an interactive and engaged audience.
+Encourage guests to smell the different essential oil aromas throughout the class, get people to engage with the oils, find out which scents they like, ask questions, and talk about the essential oil experiences and benefits they have enjoyed.
+You want an interactive, engaged audience.

 Here is a quick outline: